MoldyMacaroniX/dashword.net/_src/posts/how-to-make-your-first-featured-level-in-geometry-dash-2023.md

 *Layout for the level "Omicron" by Team Proxima.
 Screenshot from [Nexus](https://youtu.be/ZlKLqn3e_Zg).*

-Having fun gameplay is essential to a level being well recieved.
-If people don't enjoy playing your level, then it is less likely to be noticed by RobTop.
+Having fun gameplay is essential to a level being well received.
+If people don't enjoy playing your level, [then it is less likely to be noticed by RobTop](/posts/geometry-dash-levels-how-to-make-a-featured-level-2022/).

 There are two ways to go about making gameplay for your level: you can make the entire gameplay before decorating it, or you can build gameplay and decorate at the same time.